NIDA Diversity Scholars Network (NDSN)

 Woman working on a laptop

-The NDSN is a comprehensive program aimed at enhancing the funding success of early career investigators from diverse backgrounds, including investigators from underrepresented groups.
+The NDSN program is a comprehensive program aimed at enhancing the funding success of early career investigators from diverse backgrounds, including investigators from underrepresented groups.
 See: Notice of NIH's Interest in Diversity NOT-OD-20-031.
 The program provides workshops and supportive coaching as participants prepare a complete research or career development award application for NIDA funding consideration.
 The program culminates in a mock review of the participants’ applications.

 NDSN Program Framework

 The Part II meeting includes expert advice on starting a research career, understanding peer review, and an overview of the anatomy of a grant application.
 Scholars will also hear from past NDSN scholars and can network with other program participants.
+The two-day Part III meeting consists of a mock review meeting, discussion with NIDA reviewers on common grant writing pitfalls and strategies and building resilience.

 Testimonial